-A paved shoulder is a portion of a roadway which has been delineated by edge line striping, but does not include special pavement markings or signing for the preferential use by bicyclists.
-Paved shoulders shall be 5 feet in width for new construction, reconstruction and RRR projects, however existing 4-foot paved shoulders on RRR projects may be retained.
-A paved shoulder of at least 4 feet in width is considered to be a bicycle facility, however a minimum 5-foot clear width between the traveled way and the face of curb, guardrail or other roadside barrier is required.
+A paved shoulder is a portion of a roadway which has been delineated by edge line striping, and may include bicycle lane pavement markings or signing.
+In or within 1 mile of an urban area, the paved shoulder shall be marked as a bicycle lane.
+Paved shoulders shall be 5 feet in width for new construction, reconstruction and RRR projects; however existing 4-foot paved shoulders on RRR projects may be retained.
+A paved shoulder of at least 4 feet in width is considered to be a bicycle facility; however a minimum 5-foot clear width between the traveled way and the face of curb, guardrail or other roadside barrier is required.